UA-141369524-4

 ✅ Keep eucalyptus or mint oil essential oil drops close at hand.
 They work well in the steamy shower.
 You can put a few drops in a small vessel of water and sniff.
 Unlike a nasal spray, the oil drops don’t enter directly into your nose.

-Disappointingly, local honey doesn’t work the way we’d hope.
+Disappointingly, local honey doesn’t work the way that maybe you hoped it would for seasonal allergies.

 Honey comes from flowers, and tree pollen comes from trees so there’s no cross-pollination… or an ex-pollinating effect that would be helpful for spring seasonal allergies.

-It also has other “anti” properties that are good for you… antioxidant, anti-bacterial, and anti-fungal.
-So it helps in other ways.
+Honey also has other “anti” properties that are good for you… antioxidant, anti-bacterial, and anti-fungal.

 ✅ Drink teas.
 You can try a good green matcha tea or black tea (Vata preference) early in the day and then switch to decaf/herbal teas in the afternoon.
 You can do decaf all day if you prefer.